Edgar Oehler: Career

-Already during his college studies he ventured into the world of business, operating a plaster company and worked as journalist for various newspapers such as the daily newspaper Die Ostschweiz.
+During his college studies Oehler ventured into the world of business, operating a plaster company and worked as journalist for various newspapers such as the daily newspaper Die Ostschweiz.
 He stopped with those activities when he entered Arbonia Forster Group (AFG), in which he was employed from 1985 to 1990 as general director.
 On 11 September 2003 he took-over the majority of the shares of the group as well as all its subsidiaries.
 Until 2014 he was majority shareholder and board member of the group.

 Politics

 Oehler was a member of the National Council (Switzerland) from 1971 until 1995 for the Christian Democratic People's Party (CVP).
 He was a member of several commissions focussing on economy, finance and state and foreign policy.
-From 1991 to 2004 he has been the president of the Association of the Swiss Tobacco Industry and a lobbyist of the tobacco industry.
+From 1991 to 2004 he was the president of the Association of the Swiss Tobacco Industry and a lobbyist of the tobacco industry.

-Private
+Personal life and death

-Since 1976, he is married to Marianne (née Metzler), and resides in Horgen, Balgach and Miami Beach, Florida.
+From 1976, Oehler was married to Marianne (née Metzler), and resided in Horgen, Balgach and Miami Beach, Florida.
 His wife is a painter.
-He has no biological children but four adopted daughters which were conveyed by the controversial adoption agency of Alice Honegger in Sri Lanka.
+He had no biological children but four adopted daughters which were conveyed by the controversial adoption agency of Alice Honegger in Sri Lanka.

-Oehler has an estimated net worth of $270–320 million (as of 2020) by Bilanz magazine.
+Oehler had an estimated net worth of $270–320 million (as of 2020) by Bilanz magazine.

+Oehler died on 13 March 2025, at the age of 83.